-AIP209 - Asylum Challenges in Australia and Asia
+AIP209 - The Politics of Asylum in Australia and Asia

 Students will on average spend 150-hours over the teaching period undertaking the teaching, learning and assessment activities for this unit.